rbadrinath/FCP/README.md

 * gcd.c		 :	Compute gcd using recursion
 * lcm.c		 :	Compute lcm using recursion

+## POINTERS
+* pointer\_simple.c : A simple program to play with pointers and see effect of improper use.

 ## ARRAYS with POINTERS AND FUNCTIONS
 * list\_avg\_array.c : Read a list of numbers into an array and find the average.